 - ipsilateral and contralateral nodes negative for tumor

-- localised tumor with complete or incomplete resection
+- localized tumor with complete or incomplete resection

 - positive ipsilateral (non-adherent) nodes